Computer Assessment Information

 During this assessment, you may not share or obtain any information from another individual.
 This is considered cheating.
 Any student who is caught cheating will be disciplined appropriately.
 We strictly adhere to The Liberty Way.

-If you need help or think you are supposed to take the INFT Assessment and do not have a Blackboard course, please contact INFT@liberty.edu.
+If you need help or think you are supposed to take the INFT Assessment and do not have a Canvas course, please contact INFT@liberty.edu.